MOTS-C (10mg)

 Research and Clinical Studies

-MOTS-C peptide has been suggested to regulate the transforming growth factor (TGF) beta and SMAD pathway, which profoundly affects bones.(7) This peptide may stimulate the SMAD pathway in the osteoblast cells, improving bone health and strength.
-When studied in bone marrow cells, this compound appeared to trigger the differentiation of the stem cells, which may lead to bone development.
+MOTS-c peptide has been suggested to regulate the transforming growth factor beta (TGF-beta)/SMAD pathway, which may profoundly affect bone tissues.(7) More specifically, MOTS-c's actions may involve the upregulation of TGF-β/Smad pathway-related genes, including TGF-β1, TGF-β2, and Smad7, suggesting a pivotal role of this pathway in MOTS-c mediated osteogenic differentiation.
+This hypothesis is further supported when the osteogenic differentiation promoted by MOTS-c is reversed upon TGF-β1 knockdown, indicating that MOTS-c's actions may be at least partly mediated through the TGF-β/Smad pathway.
+The peptide may also stimulate the expression of osteogenesis-related genes such as ALP, Bglap, and Runx2.
+Thus, this peptide may stimulate the SMAD pathway in the osteoblast cells, possibly improving bone density and strength.
+When studied in bone marrow cells, this compound appeared to trigger the differentiation of the stem cells, which may lead to bone tissue development.

-The peptide has not been suggested by researchers to directly influence the cardiac muscles; instead, they posit that the peptide exerts potential on the endothelial cells that line the blood vessels inside.
+The peptide has not been suggested by researchers to directly influence cardiac function; instead, researchers posit that the peptide exerts potential on the endothelial cells that line the blood vessels inside.
 These endothelial tissues are considered to affect blood pressure and clotting.
-Studies suggested that when MOTS-C peptide was presented in mice, it appeared to improve the functioning of the endothelial tissues, thereby possibly ameliorating the heart.(8)
+The researchers suspect a positive correlation exists between MOTS-c levels and microvascular and epicardial endothelial function.
+Such findings tentatively suggest MOTS-c as a potential biomarker for endothelial function, with the study revealing a nuanced relationship between MOTS-c levels and vascular reactivity.
+Further, the research suggested that when mice were exposed to MOTS-c, it appeared to improve the endothelial tissues' functioning, thereby possibly facilitating dysfunction.
+The mechanistic basis for MOTS-c's action on endothelial function remains speculative but may involve the activation of AMPK.(8)

-Research has suggested that the peptide may be associated with enhanced longevity.
-The peptide typically contains glutamate residue, but when this is replaced by lysine, the new compound may show a functional change.
-Scientists so far are aware that the functionality of the glutamate and lysine group is vastly different, but how this specific structural change affects peptide functionality is yet to be understood.
-Noriyuki Fuku et al. suggest that there is “a biological link between MOTS-C and extended lifespan through the putative endocrine action of this mitokine.
-Further mechanistic research is needed to determine the functional significance of polymorphism and the potential influence of MOTS-C in the [...] aging process.?”
+Research has suggested that the peptide may be associated with enhanced longevity on a cellular level.
+The peptide typically contains glutamate residue, but when this is replaced by lysine, the new compound may exert a functional change.
+Scientists so far are aware that the functionality of the glutamate and lysine groups are vastly different, but how this specific structural change affects peptide functionality is yet to be understood.
+Noriyuki Fuku et al. suggests that there is “a biological link between MOTS-c and extended lifespan through the putative endocrine action of this mitokine.
+Further mechanistic research is needed to determine the functional significance of polymorphism and the potential influence of MOTS-c in the [...] aging process.”
 (9)

 References: